Last modified: 4 February 2022

 2.1 General rule

 Think before you post.
 Disruptive posting can lead to penalties or bans.
-This includes but is not limited to spamming, trolling, sniping, baiting, discrimination, abuse, posting excessive amounts of rubbish or any other behaviour that is, in the opinion of the Moderators or Committee, spoiling the forum experience for other Users.
+This includes but is not limited to spamming, trolling, sniping, baiting, discrimination, abuse, posting excessively or any other behaviour that is, in the opinion of the Moderators or Committee, spoiling the forum experience for other Users.

 2.2 Specific rules